Skip to main content

 What should I order at L'Écailler du Palais Royal?

 Specific menu items are not documented in the venue record, so a firm recommendation here would be speculation.
-What is confirmed is a Classical European seafood focus under Chef Carlos Gallardo — ask the floor team what is in season on the night, which is standard practice at this category of restaurant.
+What is confirmed is a Classical European seafood focus under Chef Carlos Gallardo; ask the floor team what is in season on the night, which is standard practice at this category of restaurant.

 Is L'Écailler du Palais Royal good for a special occasion?

 Yes, provided the occasion suits a formal seafood dinner rather than a broader celebration menu.
-The Palais Royal address, €€€ pricing, and Michelin Plate recognition make the occasion framing work.
+The Palais Royal address, €€€ pricing, Michelin Plate recognition make the occasion framing work.
 For groups that want more flexibility in what they eat, Comme chez Soi or La Villa Lorraine by Yves Mattagne offer wider menus at a similar register.

 Is L'Écailler du Palais Royal worth the price?